Using this Procedure Site

 Please note: When changes are made to either the Care Act 2014 or the Mental Capacity Act 2005 mini sites these changes will be found in the 'Amendments' area on their respective homepages.

-Please note: The amendments and updates guidance above does not apply to local resources.
+Please note: The amendments and updates guidance above does not apply to the Documents and Templates area.

 3. Navigating the Site